Log in

 Pipedrive lets you set up your own automations with its intuitive visual builder, but it's not as powerful as HubSpot.

-When creating from scratch, the interface is similar HubSpot's, letting you add triggers, actions, and delays.
+When creating from scratch, the interface is similar to HubSpot's, letting you add triggers, actions, and delays.
 In addition to actions happening inside Pipedrive, you can trigger actions in Slack, Microsoft Teams, Trello, and Asana right from the interface, but I couldn't find a way to do the same for other integrations.
 While the builder is solid, it still lacks some functionality and polish when compared with HubSpot.

 Both apps are very powerful in terms of analytics, but Pipedrive has an edge: there, everything is easier to access, slightly easier to digest, and more affordable.